Patrick655321/CAT1app/README.md

 ### Error handling
 The extensive use of dictionaries led to a lot of KeyError issues while testing, so this has been compensated for with try/except code, ensuring the app doesn't crash if invalid data is entered.
+Also the use of proper nouns was a large issue.
+All data is now stored in lower case with all necessary inputs directed to be lowercase as well to avoid throwing up errors as the user navigates the program.

 R5
 Identify any code style guide or styling conventions that the application will adhere to.